 Guess I should put some more effort into this.
 Thus, as of the current status of my review of all fur media, I present the greatest fur film of the 1970s, The Bitch.
 It has a couple of things in common with the greatest fur film of the 1930s, The Mad Miss Manton: lots of furs and a protagonist with a funny name.
 Something it does not have in common… lots of softcore scenes.

 This is our note that this is an R-rated movie, and our update references some “adult themes.”
 Continue at your own discretion.

 The Bitch – The Film

-The titular character, Fontaine Khaled, is a woman fallen on hard times, something the film only tells and in no way shows, thankfully.
-She’s divorced her billionaire husband, and her nightclub has fallen on hard times.
+The titular character, Fontaine Khaled (Joan Collins), is a woman fallen on hard times, something the film only tells and in no way shows, thankfully.
+She's divorced her billionaire husband, and her nightclub is struggling.
 For those interested, the thrilling details of these events are lovingly rendered in the film The Stud.
 If I recall correctly, that film has one fur in it, and not for very long.
-The film follows Fontaine’s romance with a grifter in debt to the mob and culminates with fixing a horse race.
-It’s a boring melodrama that exists solely for the extended, not particularly explicit sex scenes.
-Even then, there aren’t a lot of them, either.
-Yet, it was one of the biggest films in the UK in 1979 and helped revive Collins’ career.
+The film follows Fontaine's romance with a grifter in debt to the mob and culminates with fixing a horse race.
+It's a boring melodrama that exists solely for the extended, not particularly explicit sex scenes.
+Even then, there aren't a lot of them, either.
+Yet, it was one of the biggest films in the UK in 1979 and helped revive Collins' career.

 The Bitch – The Furs

 Again, there's little reason to care about anything that happens in the film; just enjoy a cavalcade of the late 70s immense fur goodness.
 Honestly, this is pretty much an 80s fur film, but release dates do not lie.